 Appendices provide additional information to the reader to support content presented in the main portion of the CWRP.
 Example appendices are provided below and should be tailored to the final community CWRP needs.
+Other appendices can be added in support of community circumstances.

-Glossary
+Appendix A Glossary

-Include a glossary to define key terms and avoid confusion or assumptions about what terms mean.
+A baseline glossary is provided in appendix A. Amend the baseline glossary to provide key terms specific to your community and/or contained within your local CWRP.
 Note that these terms should crosswalk with other plans to ensure that terms are consistently defined across different plans.